Magnetic, thermal and rotational evolution of isolated neutron stars: Neutron star cooling

 \subsubsection{Heat capacity}

-In Fig.~\ref{fig:cv} we show the different contributions to the specific heat (per unit volume) by ions, electrons, protons, and neutrons, for the same TOV solution as in Fig.~\ref{fig:ns_profile}, and considering four uniform temperature profiles across the star, $T=\{10,5,1,0.5\} \times 10^8$ K. For the superfluid/superconducting corrections we use the phenomenological formula for the momentum dependence of the energy gap at zero temperature employed in \cite{Ho2012}, in particular their \emph{deep neutron triplet} model.
+In Fig.~\ref{fig:cv} we show the different contributions to the specific heat (per unit volume) by ions, electrons, protons, and neutrons, for the same TOV solution as in Fig.~\ref{fig:ns_profile}, and considering four uniform temperature profiles across the star, $T=\{10,5,1,0.5\} \times 10^8$ K. For the superfluid/superconducting corrections we use the phenomenological formula for the momentum dependence of the energy gap at zero temperature employed in \citet{Ho2012}, in particular their \emph{deep neutron triplet} model.

 The bulk of the total heat capacity of a NS is given by the core, where most of the mass is contained.
 The regions with superfluid nucleons are visible as deep drops in the specific heat.
 The proton contribution is always negligible.
-Neutrons in the outer core are not superfluid, thus their contribution is dominant.
+For this particular choice (other options are possible, given the large uncertainties in the superfluid gaps), neutrons in the outer core are not superfluid, thus their contribution is dominant.
 The crustal specific heat is given by the dripped neutrons, the degenerate electron gas and the nuclear lattice \citep{vanriper91}.
 The specific heat of the lattice is generally the main contribution, except in parts of the inner crust where neutrons are not superfluid, or for temperatures $T\lesssim 10^8$ K, when the electron contribution becomes dominant.
 In any case, the small volume of the crust implies that its heat capacity is small in comparison to the core contribution.
 For a detailed computation of the specific heat and other transport properties, we recommend the codes publicly available at \url{http://www.ioffe.ru/astro/EIP/}, describing the EoS for a strongly magnetized, fully ionized electron-ion plasma \citep{potekhin10}.